2026–2027 Executive Committee

 Vice President-Elect

-Dr. William (Bill) Klaren is a board-certified toxicologist at ToxStrategies and currently the Secretary/Treasurer for RSESS.
+Dr. William (Bill) Klaren is a board-certified toxicologist at ToxStrategies and currently the Vice President-Elect for RSESS.
 As a consultant with ToxStrategies, he assists clients in systematic reviews and consumer product risk assessments specializing in pesticides, microbials, food ingredients, and cosmetic products.
 He received his doctorate in Human Toxicology from the University of Iowa in 2016 and was a Postdoctoral Research Fellow at Texas A&M University from 2016-2018.
 Before joining ToxStrategies, Dr. Klaren was a Senior Associate in Toxicology at the consumer goods company, S.C.
 Johnson and Son, Inc. where he performed consumer goods risk assessments and supported pesticidal product registrations under the US EPA and the EU BPR.
 He is the author/co-author of 25 peer-reviewed publications including several in vivo mechanistic investigations, comparative analyses of in vitro bioactivity data and in vivo transcriptomic concordance, and the development of frameworks to assess publication study quality.
 He has been a member of SOT since 2012 and has been involved with several specialty sections (In Vitro and Alternative Methods (IVAM), Mixtures, and Risk Assessment Specialty Sections (RASS)) as well as several regional chapters.
 He has served as Councilor and Secretary-Treasurer of RSESS.

 Dahea You, PharmD, PhD, DABT